 How Speech and Language Therapists can use Sensory Integration

-For more information on Sensory Integration and Speech and Language Therapy, please refer to the position statement linked here:
+For more information on the relationship between Sensory Integration and Speech and Language Therapy, including current guidance on practice standards, please refer to the joint position statement from the Royal College of Speech and Language Therapists (RCSLT) and Sensory Integration Education:

 Qualify as an SI Practioner